Yankeegohome/Yankeegohome/README.md

 ## I'm looking for a job at the moment
 - 🙃 I like to write code
-- 🎮 I love to play dota and CSGO
+- 🎮 I love to play dota and CS2
-- 🤓 I am constantly learning new things
-- 📘 I love reading articles on https://habr.com/ru/all/
 - 🏓 I like Ping pong

 ### Connect with me: